raghuvanshraj/Placement-Cell-Management-System/README.md

 # Placement-Cell-Management-System
-A database management system for a university placement cells using Python 3.6 <br/><br/>
+A database management system for a university placement cells using Python 3.6 and SQLAlchemy <br/><br/>

 ## Installing the Requirements:
 ### Ubuntu